Pipa: History

 The pear-shaped pipa is likely to have been introduced to China from Central Asia, Gandhara, and/or India.
+As people traveled along the Silk Road, the "oval" or oval-shaped pipa traveled through Central Asia and was introduced to China, where it became known as the "pipa."

 Pear-shaped lutes have been depicted in Kusana sculptures from the 1st century AD.
 The pear-shaped pipa may have been introduced during the Han dynasty and was referred to as Han pipa.
 However, depictions of the pear-shaped pipas in China only appeared after the Han dynasty during the Jin dynasty in the late 4th to early 5th century.
 Pipa acquired a number of Chinese symbolisms during the Han dynasty - the instrument length of three feet five inches represents the three realms (heaven, earth, and man) and the five elements, while the four strings represent the four seasons.